oschwengers/asap/README.md

 If you run into any issues with ASA³P, we'd be happy to hear about it!
 Please, start the pipeline with `-d` (verbose debugging logs) and do not hesitate to file an issue including as much of the following as possible:
-- a deteiled description of the issue
+- a detailed description of the issue
 - the `asap.log` file within your project/data directory
 - in case you can already pinpoint the error: the log file of the failed subanalysis